carchiere/document-version-lwc/README.md

 ## Description of Files and Directories
-Lightning Web Compoonent prototype using an Apex class to return Content Document Version data.
+Lightning Web Component using an Apex class to return Content Document Version data.

 ## Issues